 | | |

-| | | | | ⏭️ What's Next | Next Tuesday, we will break down another practical AI workflow you can put to work fast. | If you want a deeper path for building smarter systems like this, Skill Leap helps tie the bigger picture together. |
+| | | | | ⏭️ What's Next | Next week, we'll look at another practical AI workflow you can put to work fast. | And if you want to go deeper in the meantime, Skill Leap has step-by-step lessons built for exactly this kind of hands-on use. |

 | |